aplteam/DotNetZip/README.md

       'tmp/MyStuff/' myZip.Add 'foo/sub/foo.dll'
 ```

-Note that it does not matter whether the left argument carries a trailing separator or not, and that it does not matter whether the left argument(s) carry a leading separator or not: `DotNetZip` works that out.
+Note that it does not matter whether the left argument carries a trailing separator or not, and that it does not matter whether the right argument(s) carry a leading separator or not: `DotNetZip` works that out.